UniversalDependencies/docs/_ha/feat/Aspect.md

 ### <a name="Iter">`Iter`</a>: iterative / frequentative aspect

-Teh iterative / frequentative aspect denotes repeated action.
+The iterative / frequentative aspect is combined with the progressive aspect to denote a repeated action.

 #### Examples
 - _munàː <b>ta</b> kaucè hanyàː //_ " We kept straying from the path."